-DescriptionIntro: Marianne S.
+Intro: Marianne S.

-Narrative: Sherry M.
+Narrative: (Sheryl) Sherry M.

-Thanks to Sherry, who pointed out the White Bog Orchid to Whitney Tilt, it was included in his guide, Flora of the Yellowstone.
+Thanks to Sherry, who pointed out the white bog orchid to Whitney Tilt, it was included in his guide, Flora of the Yellowstone.

 I have a new camera and only today [July 8, 2017] took a picture of some small pink flowers 2-3 inches high.
 I am still seeing flowers I have not seen before.
 I take pictures of them, then see if Whitney’s book can identify them.